 As You Grow: A Modern Memory Book for Baby is designed to be gender-neutral and is the perfect transitional book.
 We love the lay flat minimalist design.

-If you prefer writing prompts, you’ll like that this book provides a nice balance between journaling and logging key moments from pregnancy through childhood.
-Other nice features include space for photos and footprints.
+If you prefer writing prompts, you’ll like that this book provides a nice balance between journaling and logging favorite moments from pregnancy through childhood.
+Other nice features include ample space for favorite photos and footprints.